-Finding an Old European Cut Engagement Ring in a Modern Market
+How to Find an Old European Cut Engagement Ring Today?

 Unfortunately, there are fewer old European and mine cut diamonds available every year.
 While the stone shape is very popular in older styles and can typically be found in antique engagement rings, a common practice is to recut the stone into a more modern shape, and therefore its unique character and charm is diminished or lost.
 Reputable vintage dealers, however, can help find and authenticate old European cut diamonds.